JeffreyAbbinante/yalu102/README.md

 A "work in progress" iOS jailbreak for 64-bit devices created by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](marcograss).

+Jeffrey Abbinante's version includes the HDMI fix essentially making an unoffical beta 8.
+The source is the same as the latest commit of yalu102 as of 2/11/17, but a precompiled version is available.
+Feel free to reverse the ipa and the source here as you wish for research and/or checking for malware.
+The license is the same as the original and the ipa I uploaded is what I use on my personal device.

 Please use the "Issues" tab for **code related** issues only.
 If you need support please search on [/r/jailbreak](https://reddit.com/r/jailbreak) before posting a question there.

 ## Supported Devices and iOS versions